 The sales team pursues the lead and tries to get conversions through Slack, emails, google sheets/excel, and Voila!
 Seals the deal.
-Then the contract is signed and the process of knowledge transfer starts wherein the sales team gives a download of the new client to the onboarding team through emails, slack conversations, call recordings, SOWs, etc.
+Then the contract is signed, and the process of knowledge transfer starts wherein the sales team gives a download of the new client to the onboarding team through emails, slack conversations, call recordings, SOWs, etc.

 The onboarding team then “tries” to gather as much information from the disbursed data gathering and sets up a kick-off meeting with the customer to introduce the team and discuss the milestones, requirements, and in-depth needs of the customer.

-The customer is re-iterating their requirements for the second time; once with the sales team and once with the onboarding team.
+The customer is re-iterating their requirements for the second time, once with the sales team and once with the onboarding team.
 The onboarding team tries to take notes of entire requirements and shares them with the implementation team.

 While the product team is working on implementations (with task allocations on JIRA or any project management tools), the customer success team takes over the customer and tries to establish a relationship with them by providing timely updates about the product milestones, progress, and delays through emails or weekly calls.

-Post the go-live, the customer isn’t delighted with the product delivered as there is a vast gap between what was promised to them in the pre-sales stage versus what was delivered to them on the go-live date.
+Post the go-live, the customer isn't delighted with the product delivered as there is a vast gap between what was promised to them in the pre-sales stage and what was delivered to them on the go-live date.

 Did we just describe a recipe for customer churn?